jzhu72/HappyMoment/README.md

  -A Tale for the Time Being, Ruth Ozeki

-# With Happy Moment, click to generate a random quote about happiness.
-Spend one of the 6,400,099,980 moments of your day being happy.
+<b>With Happy Moment, click to generate a random quote about happiness.
+Spend one of the 6,400,099,980 moments of your day being happy.</b>